Reading at the Vale of Evesham School

 - Apply reading skills to engage with the wider community in preparation for life after school

 Phonics is timetabled prior to reading sessions where pupils apply their developing skills to reading books.
 The pace at which new phonemes are introduced is skilfully planned for using ongoing assessment to ensure pupils have successfully embedded their learning before moving to the next.
-The Vale of Evesham School has begun implementing the Read Write Inc. Phonics Programme across the whole school so that pupils experience a consistent teaching approach.
+The Vale of Evesham School uses the Read Write Inc. Phonics Programme across the whole school so that pupils experience a consistent teaching approach.

-An important part of literacy teaching is exposure to a diverse range of texts during literature lessons.
+An important part of literacy teaching is the exposure to a diverse range of texts during literature lessons.
 Texts are carefully mapped across the year for the whole school.
 The literature suggested link to the units being taught within English lessons and also relate to the overarching theme for the term.
 Pupils will engage with literature above their reading ability; covering a broad range of themes, eras and cultures.
-They will access a range of motivating reading materials through a variety of media, both for pleasure and for purpose.
+They will access a range of motivating reading materials through a variety of medias, both for pleasure and for purpose.
 Texts will be high quality often using adapted versions (particularly in UKS2 onwards) and promote meaningful discussions, drama-based activities and a celebration of literature.
-The texts chosen will go on to inspire and support pupils’ writing.
+The texts chosen will go on to inspire and support pupil’s writing.
 Refer to the working document ‘Text Map’ for further details.

 To promote a love for reading, all classrooms have reading areas that are resourced with books that engage and motivate learners, matched to their cognitive level.
 These books will regularly rotate and pupils are encouraged to take an active role in this.
-The school library is accessible to all and contains storybooks, sensory stories, poetry, audiobooks and a wide range of non-fiction texts.
+The school library is accessible to all and contains story books, sensory stories, poetry, audio books and a wide range of non-fiction texts.
 Pupils take home a book for enjoyment each week from either their reading corners or the school library.

 Furthermore; all pupils engage in Reading Enrichment sessions each term with a different focus depending on the strand of the curriculum they are working on.
 These sessions are designed to celebrate a particular story, poem or author.
-Details of these sessions can be found within the Reading section of our website.
+Details of these sessions can be found within the ‘Reading’ section of our website.

-The below sections provide a summary of how reading is implemented depending upon the phase and strand of the curriculum.
+The below sections provide a summary of how reading is implemented depending upon phase and strand of the curriculum.